-Nobody is going to tell you what these guys really make but this will give you an idea: for the right to sell on the street, the guy outside the Met Museum pays yearly $400,000, the guy at 72 and CPW averages around 15 cases of water a day and 200 hot dogs, and pays more than a $250,000 for the right to do so.
+Nobody is going to tell you what these guys really make but this will give you an idea: for the right to sell on the street, the guy outside the Met Museum pays yearly $400,000, the guy at 72 and CPW sells around 15 cases of water a day and 200 hot dogs, and pays more than a $250,000 for the right to do so.
 These are city fees.

 How can this be?
-Well, the Met has 5 million visitors a year and Central Park has 40 million.
+Well, the Met Museum has 5 million visitors a year and Central Park has 40 million.
 That’s a lot of stomachs with a lot of money.

 Who gets the best spots?
 Vendors mostly police themselves—no encroaching.
 If they do, something bad usually happens.

-USA military veterans get a break—their fee is waived under a 20th century law so they are valuable employees of cart owners who are not veterans.
+USA military veterans get a break—their fee is waived under a 20th century law, so they are valuable employees of cart owners who are not veterans.
 A lot of money changes hands both outside and inside those carts.